Dear MendMeShop,

 Patellar tendinitis refers to pain and inflammation of the patellar tendon in the kneecap

 Tendons, by nature, receive very little blood flow.
-This prevents certain areas of the tendons from getting adequate blood supply in order to repair and maintain themselves.
-This makes the tendons prone to tendinitis if they are strained or overused.
+This prevents certain areas of the tendons from getting adequate blood supply in order to repair and maintain the mselves.
+This makes tendons prone to micro-tearing and inflammation if they are strained or overused.

 There are 2 types of tendonitis, acute and chronic.
 Acute tendonitis refers to inflammation that comes on suddenly, usually from a tendon strain or overloading it during exercise.
 Chronic tendonitis occurs over time and generally results from long term repetitive use of the patella tendon.
 With both types of patellar tendinitis, scar tissue develops on the tendon as the tears begin to heal.
 This scar tissue mends the tears in an abnormal way leaving the collagen fibers weaker and less flexible and its presence can result in re-tearing the same small areas over and over.